MOUNTAIN MAN TRIATHLON: SPRINT & OLYMPIC

 7/9/17 – Results Posted Here.
 Thank you to all friends, family, sponsors, and participants for making a great event on a beautiful day in Flagstaff!
 Beautiful views of the San Francisco Peaks, Lake Mary, and Mormon Lake.
 Flagstaff has amazing summer weather with flora in full bloom.
 This is our 33rd annual event with fun, prizes, and a great course.
 This is the 5th oldest triathlon West of the Mississippi River.
 Here is why: It is the most beautiful course in the entire Southwest.
 We start at the boat docks, about ten miles south of Flagstaff, AZ on Lake Mary Road at mile post 333.
-Press Here for Directions from downtown Flagstaff.
+Directions from downtown Flagstaff.
 RFID Race Timing Systems by 4Peaks Racing.
 This event goes on, rain or shine.

 Sprint Race Distances: 750 m Swim, 20 km Bike, and 5 km Run